Jeep Gladiator Oil Change Frequency Guide

 Conclusion

-• Every 7,500 to 10,000 miles: For normal driving conditions with modern synthetic oils.
+• 7,500 to 10,000 miles or once a year: For normal driving conditions with modern synthetic oils.

-• 5,000 to 7,000 miles: For those towing or frequently driving in dusty conditions.
+• 5,000 miles or less: For those towing or frequently driving in dusty or severe conditions.

 It’s important to note that the oil should appear clean and free from particulates.
 Darkening of the oil is a normal characteristic for diesel engines, such as the EcoDiesel, and should not by itself be a cause for concern.
 However, should there be any sign of contaminants or unusual debris, one should not hesitate to change the oil regardless of the mileage.